 The algorithm we use to calculate your Ancestry Composition analyzes one small piece of your DNA at a time.
 For each piece of your DNA, we calculate the probability of that piece coming from each of 45 different populations**.
 The confidence slider on the Chromosome Painting allows you to explore our estimates of your genetic ancestry at different probability cutoffs.
 For example, if a segment of your DNA has a 55 percent chance of being Japanese, then that segment will be painted as Japanese at the 50 percent confidence level, but it will be painted with a more broad ancestry (one of Broadly Japanese & Korean, Broadly East Asian & Native American, or Unassigned) at the 60 to 90 percent confidence levels.

 For a detailed technical explanation of how we calculate your ancestry and paint your chromosomes, check out the Ancestry Composition Guide.

 Do the chromosome numbers (1 through 22) mean anything?

-In Chromosome Painting, your chromosomes are shown in pairs and are ordered by the length of the chromosome—chromosome 1 is the longest and chromosome 22 is the shortest.
-You received DNA on these chromosomes from all of your recent ancestors.
+In Chromosome Painting, your chromosomes are shown in pairs and are approximately ordered by the length of the chromosome—chromosome 1 is the longest and chromosome 22 is the shortest.
+You received DNA on these chromosomes from recent ancestors on all branches of your family.
 Because the DNA on these chromosomes is randomly shuffled each generation, it is the the length and the number of segments from a particular ancestry, not the specific chromosome number (e.g. chromosome 1), that is informative about your ancestry.
 We recommend visiting Ancestry Timeline to learn how many generations ago you may have had a single ancestor who descended from a single population.